-o 6.7.1.1 Definition of Distance Education Courses
+6.7.1.1 Definition of Distance Education

-Distance education courses use one or more of the following technologies to deliver instruction to students who are separated from the instructor and to support regular and substantive interaction between the students and the instructor, synchronously or asynchronously: (1) The Internet, (2) One way and two way transmissions through open broadcast, closed circuit, cable, microwave, broadband lines, fiber optics, satellite, or wireless communications devices, (3) Audio conferencing, (4) Video cassettes, DVDs, and CD-ROMs, if the video cassettes, DVDs or CD-ROMs are used in conjunction with any of the technologies listed above.
+Distance education means education that uses one or more of the following technologies (i) to deliver instruction to students who are separated from the instructor; and (ii) to support regular and substantive interaction between the students and the instructor, synchronously or asynchronously.
+The technologies used may include: (i) the internet; (ii) one way and two way transmissions through open broadcast, closed circuit, cable, microwave, broadband lines, fiber optics, satellite, or wireless communications devices; (iii) audioconferencing; or (iv) videocassettes, DVDs , and CD-ROMs, if the videocassettes, DVDs or CD-ROMs are used in conjunction with any of the technologies listed in clauses (i) through (iii).

-o 6.7.1.2 Definition of Online Courses
+o 6.7.1.2 Definition of Correspondence Education